gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety half-fell into the hole.
 Its torso hit the floor with a *clunk!*
-For one terrifying moment Maddy was sure it was going to fall all the way in, but somehow the bot's manipulators found purchase on the concrete.
+For one terrifying moment Maddy was sure it was going to fall all the way in, but somehow the bot got a grip on the concrete.

 Sindy stumbled backward to get out of the way.
 Her paw hit a patch of wall directly beneath one of the darkened lighting panels.